Bull Terrier Shedding

 Bull Terriers have a light shedding level.
 Regular grooming keeps shedding manageable and your Bull Terrier's coat healthy.

-With a typical weight of 50-70 lbs and lifespan of 12-13 yrs, the Bull Terrier requires thoughtful care tailored to their specific breed characteristics.
+Bull Terrier adults typically weigh 50-70 lbs and live 12-13 yrs; the practical breed-specific considerations are the kind worth knowing going in, not figuring out later.
 Living with a Bull Terrier means adapting to a high-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Genetic Health Considerations: The Bull Terrier breed has documented susceptibility to heart disease, kidney disease, deafness.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.